 Major Mines: Notable mines include Barsua, Nuagaon, and Khandabandh, among others.

-Ore Quality: The state is known for its high-quality hematite and magnetite ores, essential for steel production.
+Ore Quality: The state is known for its high-quality hematite and magnetite ores, which are essential for steel production.

 Iron Ore in Chhattisgarh